chenchenzi/chenzixu/content/resources/1forcedalignment/fa6.md

 The Montreal Forced Aligner has many pretrained models for a number of languages.
 You can check them out [here](https://mfa-models.readthedocs.io/en/latest/).

-## 3. Generating input TextGrids from transcripts
+## 6.3.
+Generating input TextGrids from transcripts

 In many scenarios, the transcript file for each audio recording is in a plain text `.txt` format with a matching filename as the audio.
 It is recommended to convert transcripts in plain text file to input `.TextGrid` files (all texts in one tier), with the tier names being the speaker ID.
 MFA automatically includes speaker adaptation.
-This can be achieved using a Python script `text2tg.py`.
+This can be achieved using a customised Python script `text2tg.py`, which depends on the format of the transcript file.

+Here I have attached an example

    ```python
    python text2tg.py <directory_name>